Fatal Indiana fire: `We tried our best to get the kids out'

 When the Fort Wayne Fire Department arrived at 8:33 a.m., the fire had spread throughout the mobile home, according to statements from the fire and sheriff's departments.

-Firefighters had the blaze under control enough to enter the home at 8:56 a.m. and found the children's bodies, a fire department news release said.
+Firefighters had the blaze under control enough to enter the home at 8:56 a.m. and found the children's bodies, the fire department said.

-Note: This story was first published on April 22.
-It was updated on April 26, 2022, to correct that the mother of the children killed in the fire is Jessica Mann.